There are two common problems displaying some software on newer monitors with higher screen resolutions.

 2. The program graphics appear stretched w-i-d-e or “fat” on the screen.
+Scroll down to the bottom of this article for help with this “stretching” problem.

 Pictured above, a scene from Esther Story found in Awesome Bible Stories CD